dentarg/auth0-blog/_posts/2016-10-17-sso-login-key-benefits-and-implementation.markdown

 **Proposed solution**: Eliminate the different login systems that are present.
 Users should be able to log in to **foo.com** and then be signed in to  **bar.com** and **baz.com** automatically without having to re-enter their authentication credentials.

 **SSO login to the rescue**: With SSO login, a *central authentication server* needs to exist.
-Let's call our central authentication server **foobaraz.com**.
+Let's call our central authentication server **foobarbaz.com**.
 This is how the process flow will look in this scenario:

 1. The user accesses **foo.com**.
-2. The user is redirected to **foobaraz.com**, where an authentication-related cookie is generated.
+2. The user is redirected to **foobarbaz.com**, where an authentication-related cookie is generated.
 3. The user navigates to **bar.com**.
-4. The user is redirected to **foobaraz.com**.
+4. The user is redirected to **foobarbaz.com**.
-5. **foobaraz.com** checks whether the user already has an authentication-related cookie and redirects the user back to **bar.com**, providing access to its features and content.
+5. **foobarbaz.com** checks whether the user already has an authentication-related cookie and redirects the user back to **bar.com**, providing access to its features and content.
 6. The same process applies to **baz.com**.

-The simple take-away concept is that there is one central domain through which authentication is performed, and then the session is shared with other domains in some secure way e.g., a signed Json Web Token (JWT).
+The simple take-away concept is that there is one central domain through which authentication is performed, and then the session is shared with other domains in some secure way e.g., a signed JSON Web Token (JWT).

 ![A typical SSO example](https://cdn.auth0.com/blog/sso/typical-sso.png) _A typical graphical SSO example_

 ## SSO Integrations

-There are different SSO login integrations.
-SSO integrations are external services you can use for SSOs.
+There are different SSO login integrations: these are external services you can use for Single Sign On logins.
 You can enable SSO login for your corporate applications, such as *Salesforce*, *Dropbox*, *Microsoft Azure Active Directory*, *Slack*, *SharePoint*, *New Relic*, *Zendesk*, and so on.

 ## Aside: SSO Login with Auth0